RghdE/AI-and-robotics/Week #9/Turtlesim.md

 You're done!

 ---
-Note:
+Notes:

-If you add `#!/usr/bin/env python` line at the begginneng of your python script, and sourced your workesapce, you can run the file from anywhere using:
+- If you add `#!/usr/bin/env python` line at the begginneng of your python script, and sourced your workesapce, you can run the file from anywhere using:

 `$ rosrun [package name] [pyhton file name.py]`

+- Do this tutorial first before jumping into [this](https://github.com/raghdutionn/AI-and-robotics/blob/main/Week%20%239/Publish%20to%20a%20topic%20using%20a%20Python%20script.md) task, it'll be way easier for you.

 Python files:

 [wallE.py](https://github.com/raghdutionn/AI-and-robotics/blob/main/Week%20%239/wallE.py)

 [Eva.py](https://github.com/raghdutionn/AI-and-robotics/blob/main/Week%20%239/Eva.py)